 Magnolia Springs real estate is some of the most expensive in Alabama, although Magnolia Springs house values don't compare to the most expensive real estate in the U.S.

 Occupations and Workforce

-Magnolia Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Magnolia Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Magnolia Springs are a mix of both white- and blue-collar jobs.
 Overall, Magnolia Springs is a town of professionals, managers and sales and office workers.
 There are especially a lot of people living in Magnolia Springs who work in management occupations (15.36%), sales jobs (9.15%) and office and administrative support (8.82%).